 Current AVID Center Leadership efforts include:

-- AVID District Leadership (ADL): AVID Center works with over 800 school districts in 47 states.
-In California, AVID Center maintains a regional infrastructure, staffed by regional directors and coordinators, to support schools and districts.
-All California regional staff are required to complete a two-year training cycle.
-For districts outside of California, this training is required of the district leader who oversees AVID.
+- AVID District Leadership (ADL): AVID Center works with over 900 school districts in 45 states.
+This training is required of the district leader who oversees AVID.
 ADL sessions provide support and training for district leaders so that they can monitor the quality of AVID elective classes, implement the AVID Essentials, and promote schoolwide college readiness.

 - Principals' Leadership Academy: In partnership with the Flippen Learning Group, AVID Center offers a year-long (19 days) training focused at developing principals' relational capacity, understanding of college readiness factors, as well as the systems, tools and strategies to lead their schools to greatness.
 Principals participate as a cohort and maintain communication electronically between face-to-face sessions.